jiangycTarheel/SQ-Transformer/README.md

 ![Image](./figures.png)
 ## 0 Installation
-This project is built on Python 3.6.8, pytorch 1.10.1 and fairseq 0.10.2.
+* This project is built on Python 3.6.8, pytorch 1.10.1 and fairseq 0.10.2.
 All dependencies can be installed via:

 `pip install -r requirements.txt`

+* The vector quantization code `./ar_seq2seq/vector_quantization.py` is adapted from an older version of the [vector-quantize-pytorch](https://github.com/lucidrains/vector-quantize-pytorch) repo.
+* The main components of the model is implemented in `./ar_seq2seq`.
+* We also use some basic Transformer layer and modules from [Latent-Glat](https://github.com/baoy-nlp/Latent-GLAT) in `./nat`.

 ## 1 Running SQ-Transformer

 ### 1.1: Prepare Data
 * In this work, we use the [SCAN](https://github.com/brendenlake/SCAN), [COGS](https://github.com/najoungkim/COGS), [CoGnition](https://github.com/yafuly/CoGnition),
 and WMT17 En-De, WMT14 En-Fr datasets to train and evaluate our models.
+* Since SCAN, COGS, and CoGnition do not have a validation set that require compositional generalization, we randomly select 20% examples from their test sets as the corresponding validation sets.
 * The processed data binaries of SCAN, COGS, and CoGnition can be downloaded at this [Google Drive](https://drive.google.com/file/d/1hh3zCmfObd_6E8rtPcPOsP3gLe73JR2G/view?usp=sharing).
 * Please follow [fairseq](https://github.com/facebookresearch/fairseq/blob/main/examples/translation/README.md) official
 documentation to process the WMT data.